 With most models, you’ll know you’ve hit paydirt when your stud finder starts blinking or beeping at you.
 You want to double-check where the alert started by reversing a few inches and going back over the same spot.

 Editor’s Note: You may need to calibrate the stud finder—though most are self-calibrating.
-If not, read your owner’s manual to figure out how to do this.
+If not, read your owner’s manual to understand how to do this.

 Mark It Down

 Grab that pencil and mark where the stud is.
 If you’re using a center-finding stud finder, mark the edges of the stud, so that you can locate the center.
 Ideally, when you drive your fastener into the stud, you want to aim there.

 Double-Check Your Work